BIO-RSG/PhytoFit/USERGUIDE.md

 #### TIME SERIES PLOT

 Click on a data point and scroll up to see the data for that day (or week).

+***
+## AZMP FITTING PARAMETERS

+AZMP boxes are typically fitted using a Fortran script, examining and adjusting every fit manually.
+Results found here: ftp://ftp.dfo-mpo.gc.ca/bometrics/spring-bloom

+Data used in the fit:
+  * Sensor: VIIRS-SNPP
+  * Resolution: ~1 km
+  * Mapped to (39-82N, 42-95W) using cylindrical projection
+  * Chlorophyll algorithm: Standard ocean colour algorithm (OCx) from NASA, NOT logged
+  * Temporal binning: Weekly (daily can be too spiky, semi-monthly might miss the bloom)

+Statistics used in the fit:
+  * Minimum weekly percent coverage inside a box: 1%
+  * Outliers NOT removed
+  * Weekly statistic used in a box: Mean
+  * Range of pixel values used: <= 64 mg/m^3

+Bloom fitting:
+  * Model: Symmetric Shifted Gaussian
+  * Range of days used in fit: Feb-July, and Feb-Aug for more northern boxes (>= 56N)
+  * No limit on day of max concentration or start of bloom, and points NOT weighted by percent coverage inside the box.

+Fits flagged if the following occurs:
+  * Box has < 10% coverage (if so, the individual images that produced the stats are examined, and some might be removed and the bloom refitted, or they might be left in with a note of caution because removing them could remove the bloom from the image)
+  * Ratio of peak chla concentrations (i.e. (chla<sub>max_curve</sub>) / (chla<sub>max_real</sub>) ) is not between 0.75 and 1.25
+  * Ratio of magnitudes (area under the curve), Magnitude<sub>real</sub> / Magnitude<sub>curve</sub> is >= 0.15
+  * Sigma (parameter controlling the width of the curve) is <= time resolution (i.e 1 day, or a week)